 - How will people carry their purchases home?

 Planning is an important life skill to learn.
-Your child will also learn how to improvise and think of creative ways to use items in their home.
+Your children will also learn how to improvise and think of creative ways to use items in their homes.

-While there are some items you may want to purchase, such as a cute shopping cart and some food (this is a fun set), try not to buy everything as it will teach your child to think creatively and solve problems such as:
+While there are some items you may want to purchase, such as a cute shopping cart and some food, try not to buy everything as it will teach kids to think creatively and solve problems such as: